Applied Research in Low-Income Countries: Why and How?

 The country can increase the proportion of fundamental/frontier research with the increasing success of applied research and the provision of adequate resources and tools to do so.
 Strong emphasis should be placed on applicability and representativeness of research, capacity building, self-reliance, and sustainability.
 Instead of investing in hi-tech R&D, LICs should emphasize the low-cost approach to innovation with immediate values to existing local issues.
 This can later be exemplary in solving global issues by simple modification.
 Above all, it is important to adjust R&D activities to address the pressing needs of a society/nation rather than trailing wanderlust with international research wagon.

-Too many bright young minds continue to leave from LICs to HICs, where they are very successful.
-Despite this, LICs have many enthusiastic young graduates who want to make a career in science and contribute to society.
-The government should improve the appalling situation of science for the sake of these young graduates who represent the intellectual and economic future of their countries.
+Many brilliant young minds emigrate from LICs to HICs, where both the growth potential and the likelihood of being successful are higher.
+Despite this, LICs have many passionate young graduates willing to explore their career in science and further societal well-being.
+It is therefore the government's responsibility to improve the appalling situation of science for the sake of aspiring graduates that portray the intellectual and economic future of their countries (Ciocca and Delgado, 2017).
 If LICs succeed to provide appropriate space to scientists and researchers trained in advanced countries, they can still duly benefit from their citizens dwelling in HICs.
 However, for that to turn into reality, the nation must be open to consider their potentials and deploy them through meritocracy to solve societal deep-rooted problems from proper research.

-Above all, LICs should generate closeness between citizens and scientists through science education and the active participation of researchers in activities within the community (Valenzuela, 2014).
-The government in LICs must learn from the example of HICs and invest in long-term research goals that are not subject to change by the transition from one political party to another.
-The scientific/technological base of a country is constructed in a cumulative, interdependent and competitive way3.
-A robust commitment to research has a great influence on education and social justice too.
+Above all, LICs should link up their citizens and scientists via science education and the active participation of researchers in problems within the community (Valenzuela, 2014).
+The government in LICs must learn from the example of HICs and invest in long-term research goals that are stable even during the shift from one political party to another (Ciocca and Delgado, 2017).
+Moreover, the path to the scientific and technological development of a country is cumulative, interlinked, and insistent (da Silva, 2016).
+Hence, a strong commitment to research is inevitable to enhance the quality of life in a society.
 There is also the need to stimulate social entrepreneurship and bottom-up local innovation in lieu of traditional aid and technology transfer as the ability to innovate is critical to the growth and future performance of firms (Khayyat and Lee, 2015; Wieczorek, 2018).

 Strengths of R&D In LICs

 Moravcsik termed “local new science” for local scientific topics and stressed on carrying out research more oriented on the same (Moravcsik, 1985).
-It often refers to applied research topics focusing on solving problems that are either no longer of concern to HICs or that have a specific geographical, cultural, political, or philosophical context in some or all of the LICs.
+It often refers to applied Research Topics focusing on solving problems that are either no longer of concern to HICs or that have a specific geographical, cultural, political, or philosophical context in some or all of the LICs as mentioned by Russell and Galina (1998).
 Generally, it is assumed that frontiers of science will benefit only the richer nations; however, in reality, resource-poor settings drive innovation demanding inexpensive product design requiring less infrastructure and are easy to use (Elias, 2006).

 Some of the issues LICs face are country-specific, but many will be systemic.
 Consequently, overcoming the problems requires the involvement of both domestic governments and the wider economic community including international financial institutions, donors and academics (Bevan, 2012).
 This will help form regional alliances to deal with common problems and will subsequently contribute to the progress of the overall region.
 Extra-regional collaborations can help nations address challenges that extend beyond their region while intra-regional scholarly collaborations help address common regional challenges in areas of agriculture, medicine, and infrastructure.
 International collaborations can yield highly significant benefits among LICs by enabling them to leverage and complement the resources of countries with a solid research base (Elsevier, 2019).